Yoast/developer/docs/features/schema/pieces/webpage.md

 import YoastSchemaExample from '../../../../../developer-site/src/components/YoastSchemaExample';

 Describes a single page on a `WebSite`.
 Acts as a container for sub-page elements (such as `Article`).
-Acts as a connector from a page’s content to the parent `WebSite` (and in turn, to the `Organization`).
+Acts as a connector from a page's content to the parent `WebSite` (and in turn, to the `Organization`).

 May be transformed into a more specific type (such as `FAQPage` ) if the required conditions are met.